 You may be wondering if Haw Par Villa holds a place in our hearts as Singaporeans.
 In my case, no. My mind was not changed after coming here.
 My husband, daughter and I didn’t not gain anything except for being extremely sun-tanned after visiting for a couple of hours.

 As a tourist attraction, the “hell” concept is weird, kitschy, and out of common sense.
 I can’t relate to it, much less let it affect my life.
+It only serves as a glaring reminder of how much our philosophy and views have advanced and, instead of bridging the divide, I can’t help but think that the comical, low quality plaster reproductions of the stories that our forefathers and ancestors used to believe in are quite lacking in the intelligence department.

 As a park, it is deprived of nature or landscaping or anything that makes it comfortable and soothing.
 There’s so much paint and concrete in the place that it is literally walking into a frying pan as the pavement is baked by the fierce Singapore sun.
 There are few plants and trees to cool the place and nothing is natural.